soxoj/counter-osint-guide-en/pages/photo.md

 If you have actively used social networks, you can find not only your account, but also photos with your face in the accounts of your friends, acquaintances or other people who are not even related to you.
-Of course, it is extremely difficult to delete such photos, and if you do not want them to point at you, then you should competently [delete account](./deleteme.md).
+Of course, it is extremely difficult to delete such photos, and if you do not want them to link to you, then you should competently [delete account](./deleteme.md).

 <img width="1123" alt="image" src="https://user-images.githubusercontent.com/31013580/193446993-ae071840-49f2-45f3-b517-6b1e2a97a510.png">